aviate-labs/certified-assets.mo/README.md

 This is a (partial) reference implentation of a Motoko asset canister.
 There is a good chance it will be [replaced](https://github.com/dfinity/grant-rfps/issues/48) by a DFINITY motoko asset canister in the future.

-We may just extend this into a motoko package that can be imported or inherited by other canisters.
+We may just extend this into a motoko package that can be imported or ~~inherited~~ *motoko does not have inheritance* by other canisters.

 ## Usage